Triple Crown (snooker): Branding and prizes

+Major event status and debate

 The Triple Crown events are sometimes referred to as the "big three BBC events", due to them having been broadcast by the British Broadcasting Corporation since inception.
 They are also sometimes called "snooker's majors", or the "big three" events.
 However, some have questioned the status of the Triple Crown events, arguing that the World Championship is snooker's only major tournament.
 John Higgins has described the Tour Championship, first held in 2019, as "far bigger than the UK [Championship]".

 Triple Crown events are considered the most prestigious snooker titles, and have historically offered the most prize money.
 However, the total prize money for other events, such as the China Open, has exceeded that of the UK Championship and Masters in recent years.
-From the 2020 Masters onward, players who have completed the Triple Crown are eligible to have a gold crown embroidered on their playing waistcoats in recognition of the achievement.
+The defunct Saudi Arabia Snooker Masters had also matched the World Championship's winner's share, and was officially marketed as the "snooker's fourth major".
+When the International Championship was first held, it was also marketed in the same way and deemed as an overseas replica of the World Championship.